Paulo Retre

-Paulo Retre is an Australian professional football (soccer) player who plays as a midfielder for Sydney FC in the A-League.
+Paulo Ricardo Pereira Retre ([ˈpawlu ʁiˈkaɾdu pɨˈɾejɾɐ ˈʁɛtɾɨ]; born 4 March 1993) is an Australian professional footballer who plays as a midfielder for Wellington Phoenix.

 Early life

+Born in Australia, Retre is of Portuguese descent.
 His father, Carlos, played in the Australian National Soccer League (NSL) for Footscray JUST.

 Career

 Retre was introduced to the A-League system by Melbourne Victory, as member of the youth team and appearing for the senior team in a friendly against LA Galaxy before switching to rivals Melbourne Heart.
 On 19 December 2015, Retre scored his first ever goal against Melbourne Victory, in a 2–1 win in the Melbourne Derby.
 On 16 June 2017, Retre was released by Melbourne City.

 On 22 June 2017, A-League champions Sydney FC signed Retre for 2 years.
 Retre scored his first goal for Sydney FC in Round 3 of the 2018–19 A-League season, against former club Melbourne City.
 He also scored one of the few own goals in the 2018-2019 A League season.

+On 30 June 2023, Indian Super League club FC Goa announced the signing of Retre on a two-year deal.

+On 26 July 2024, Retre returned to the A-League Men as the Wellington Phoenix signed him on a two-year deal.
+Retre scored his first goal for the Phoenix against the Newcastle Jets in a 2–1 home win on 28 December 2024.